Self-Driving-Car-NDegree-M-Russo/CarND-P8-PID-Control/PID_writeup.md

 The source code is contained in the [src](./src) folder in this git repo.
 It is the evolution of a starter project provided directly by Udacity, where two files where mainly modified: [`PID.cpp`](./src/PID.cpp) and [`PID.h`](./src/PID.h).
 The [`main.cpp`](./src/main.cpp) file has been left fundamentally unchanged, except for the implementation of a logging capability.

 The following sections of this writeup will provide details on the controller operations and the data flow, and in doing so the fundamental pieces of the code will be explained.
-A final [Results](PID_writeup.md#PID-results) section will show the outcomes of the filter running against two different data sets.
+A final [Results](PID_writeup.md#Results) section will show the behavior of the controller and describe possible next developements.

 ---
 ## Data Input